Multinational crew blasts off, arrives at space station

 Less than six hours after liftoff, Gerst and his crewmates reached the station, a $100 billion research laboratory as it flew about 260 miles (418 km) above the Pacific Ocean west of Peru.

 The Soyuz slipped into a berthing port on the station’s Rassvet module at 9:44 p.m.
-EDT.
+EDT/0144 GMT.

 The station, a project of 15 nations, is overseen by the United States and Russia.